-Clinical condition or situation to which this PGD applies Indicated for the active immunisation of individuals for the prevention of measles, mumps or rubella (or a combination) who are ineligible for the MMRV vaccine, in line with the national measles guidelines, vaccination of individuals with uncertain or incomplete immunisation guidance and recommendations given in the measles, mumps and rubella chapters of Immunisation Against Infectious Disease: the Green Book.
-Note: the appendix provides an overview of the scope of this and the MMRV PGD.
-Criteria for inclusion Individuals who are unvaccinated, incompletely vaccinated or have an unknown MMR vaccination status with a date of birth (DOB) on or before 31 December 2019 where protection is indicated as part of a measles outbreak response, for measles post-exposure prophylaxis in accordance with national recommendations or for travel to a measles endemic area and the individual is not currently eligible for the MMRV vaccine.
-This includes individuals aged between 6 to 12 months of age at the time of presentation.
-See special considerations and additional information section for further detail on patient groups at particular risk from measles, mumps or rubella infection and opportunities to check immunisation status and vaccinate as appropriate.
 Criteria for exclusion2 Individuals for whom no valid consent has been received (or for whom a best-interests decision in accordance with the Mental Capacity Act 2005, has not been obtained).
 For further information on consent, see chapter 2 of the Green Book.
 Several resources are available to inform consent (see written information to be given to individual, parent or carer section).
-Individuals who: have had a confirmed anaphylactic reaction to a previous dose of any measles, mumps or rubella containing vaccine or to any components of the vaccine.
-These may include neomycin or gelatine (refer to relevant SPC) are known to be pregnant have a primary or acquired immunodeficiency state (see the Green Book chapter 6 for more detail) are on current or recent high dose immunosuppressive or biological therapy (see the Green Book chapter 6 for more detail) have received a live varicella-containing or yellow fever vaccine in the preceding 4 weeks, unless protection against measles is rapidly required (see drug interactions) have received blood products, such as immunoglobulins, in the preceding 3 months, unless protection against measles is rapidly required (see drug interactions) are awaiting reading of a tuberculin (Mantoux) skin test, unless protection against measles is rapidly required (see drug interactions) are suffering from acute severe febrile illness (the presence of a minor infection is not a contraindication for immunisation)

-(continued over page)
+Individuals who: have had a confirmed anaphylactic reaction to a previous dose of any measles, mumps, rubella or varicella containing vaccine or to any components of the vaccine.
+These include neomycin and sorbitol (refer to relevant SPCs) were born on or before 31 December 2019, except those who require vaccination under points 4, 5, 6 or 7 of the criteria for inclusion above are under 9 months of age are known to be pregnant have a primary or acquired immunodeficiency state (see the Green Book chapter 6 for more detail) are on current or recent high dose immunosuppressive or biological therapy (see the Green Book chapter 6 for more detail) have received a live varicella-containing vaccine or yellow fever vaccine in the preceding 4 weeks, unless protection against measles is rapidly required (see drug interactions) have received blood products, such as immunoglobulins, in the preceding 3 months, unless protection against measles is rapidly required (see drug interactions) are awaiting reading of a tuberculin (Mantoux) skin test, unless protection against measles is rapidly required (see drug interactions) are suffering from acute severe febrile illness (the presence of a minor infection is not a contraindication for immunisation) have received 2 doses of MMRV, at an appropriate age to be effective (see also special considerations and additional information - early vaccination due to travel, outbreak or contact with a probable or confirmed case of measles) Cautions including any relevant action to be taken (continued over page) Facilities for management of anaphylaxis should be available at all vaccination sites (see chapter 8 of the Green Book) and advice issued by the Resuscitation Council UK.
+Individuals who are immunosuppressed or who are living with HIV, who are not contraindicated to receive this live vaccine (see the Green Book chapter 6) may not make a full antibody response and revaccination upon cessation of treatment or clinical recovery may be required.
+This should be discussed with the appropriate specialist and the repeat dose administered under a PSD.
+If idiopathic thrombocytopenic purpura (ITP) has occurred within 6 weeks of the first dose of MMRV, then blood should be taken and tested for measles antibodies before a second dose is given.
+Serum should be sent to the UKHSA Virus Reference Department, which offers free, specialised serological testing for such children.
+If the results suggest incomplete immunity against measles, then a second dose of MMRV is recommended.